Skip to content

 As you said right tool, right job.

-5. I’d be happy to answer any questions you have about blojsom.
-I’ll leave it at that to keep it fair and balanced ;)
+I’d be happy to answer any questions you have about blojsom.
+I’ll leave it at that to keep it fair and balanced 😉

-6. Neil Ellis wrote:
+6. Neil Ellis's avatar

 Not saying anything about the quality of blojsom, which I know nothing about.
 From my point of view though I have to look at the comparitive functionality of something like Tiki.
 Horses for courses, if I want a blog and only a blog then maybe something like blojsom is what I would need.
 Java’s such a beast to work with that most Java web apps do something very well but are not functionally rich as a whole.
 Horses for courses again.

-7. Michael Glenn wrote:
+Michael Glenn permalink

 Java is a great language and we use it to develop our main product because we find it easier for larger web applications.
 However, PHP is supported on 99.9% of web hosting accounts whereas JSP/Servlets is much smaller.
 I’m so used to using a Java servlet container that I don’t think much about it but I’m sure the concept of a Java servlet container and all the issues that are associated with it are enough of a headache as well compared to PHP’s Apache integration.

-8. Anthony Eden wrote:
+8. Anthony Eden's avatar

 Ironic that the following PHP error occurs in this page: